Mother's Day: Philippines

 In the Philippines, Mother's Day is officially celebrated on the second Sunday of May, but it is not a public holiday.
 Although not a traditional Filipino holiday, the occasion owes its popularity to American Colonial Period influence.

 According to a 2008 article by the Philippine News Agency, in 1921 the Ilocos Norte Federation of Women's Clubs asked to declare the first Monday of December as Mother's Day "to honor these fabulous women who brought forth God's children into this world."
 In response, Governor-General Charles Yeater issued Circular No. 33 declaring the celebration.
 In 1937 President Manuel L. Quezon issued Presidential Proclamation No. 213, changing the name of the occasion from "Mother's Day" to "Parent's Day" to address the complaints that there wasn't a "Father's Day".
 In 1980 President Ferdinand Marcos issued Presidential Proclamation No. 2037 proclaiming the date as both Mother's Day and Father's Day.
 In 1988 President Corazon Aquino issued Presidential Proclamation No. 266, changing Mother's Day to the second Sunday of May, and Father's Day to the third Sunday of June, discontinuing the traditional date.
 In 1998 President Joseph Estrada returned both celebrations to the first Monday of December.

+Poland

+In Poland Mother's Day is celebrated May 26.